research-software-directory/RSD-as-a-service/data-generation/README.md

 -   `PGRST_JWT_SECRET`: This should be the same as set in your `.env` file.

 Alternatively, you can also run this with `docker compose` simultaneously with the RSD.
 It is disabled by default (see the `data-generation` entry at the `docker-compose.yml` file at the root of the project), so you should run `docker compose up --scale data-generation=1` to enable it.

-## Contributing

-We use [Prettier](https://prettier.io/) for source code formatting.
-See the file `.prettierrc` for the applied [configuration options](https://prettier.io/docs/en/options) and see the file `.prettierignore` for files that should be [ignored](https://prettier.io/docs/en/ignore) by Prettier.
-Please make sure your contributions are compliant with Prettier.
-You can run `npm run format:check` to see which files are not compliant and `npm run format:fix` to fix them.
-A GitHub workflow runs on every pull request to check if all files are formatted properly.